-Note: some of the links below are affiliate links.
+First: some of the links below are affiliate links.
 This means I will earn a small commission (at no extra cost to you) if you make a purchase.
+In fact, you’ll receive a 5% discount any order you place through the Muzzle-Loaders.com web site if you use the promo code “BIGGAMEHUNTER” when you check out.
 This helps support the blog and allows me to continue to create free content that’s useful to hunters like yourself.
 Thanks for your support.

 Produced by Barnes as the muzzleloader version of their legendary copper X-Bullet, the polymer tipped Barnes TMZ and TEZ are outstanding muzzleloader bullets.
 The TEZ is designed for easy loading in muzzleloaders with tight bores and has a slightly smaller sabot than the one on the TMZ to help achieve this.
-For what it’s worth, I had trouble with the TMZ in my CVA Wolf and Optima muzzleloaders, but the TEZ was easy to load and shot very accurately in both rifles.
+For what it’s worth, I initially had trouble with the TMZ in my CVA Wolf and Optima muzzleloaders, but the TEZ was easy to load and shot very accurately in both rifles.
 So, if you have difficulty with the TMZ in your muzzleloader, give the TEZ a shot before you give up on this lineup of muzzleloader bullets.
 Also, make sure you use the appropriate bullet aligning tool on your ramrod to avoid damaging these bullets when you load them.

 The unconventional Federal Premium Bullet Obturating Ramp (BOR) Lock muzzleloader bullet is the exact opposite of the PowerBelt or Shockwave.
 Instead of using a sabot or a plastic skirt on the base of the bullet, this bullet has an innovative design featuring a black polymer cup attached to its base that engages the rifling and seals the barrel.
 This design leaves less residue behind, which makes cleaning the barrel and loading subsequent shots much easier.
 These bullets are also capable of incredible accuracy and, since they are made from a copper alloy, create a large wound channel while retaining a large percentage of their original weight.